Header Image 1

 Our writing ethos:

 At St Leonard’s, we are dedicated to teaching writing in a way which engages children and inspires creativity.
 Our aim is to equip children with the necessary skills to prepare them to be lifelong writers.
 We strive to ensure that every child enjoys writing through the use of stimulating texts.
-We recognise the importance of writing for a purpose in order to motivate children, allowing them to share their writing with others to celebrate success.
+We recognise the importance of children feeling inspired and motivated to write and use pupil voice to help inform our book choices.

 Underlying principles for teaching writing: